alibaba/cloud-native-test-ci-tool/README.md

 # cloud-native-test-ci-tool

-This action use Kubernetes in GitHub action workflow to deploy APP and execute E2E test.
+This action uses Helm and KubeVela to deploy applications and execute E2E tests in Kubernetes.
+KubeVela needs to be installed in Kubernetes before use.

 # Usage

 <!-- start usage -->
-## Use helm chart to deploy your all in Kubernetes
+## Use helm chart to deploy your app in Kubernetes
 ```yaml
   - uses: alibaba/cloud-native-test-ci-tool@v1
     name: Deploy